 I really do recommend getting a good 2 tablespoon cookie scoop — they're useful for so much more than cookies.
 But if you don't have one, use a 1 tablespoon measuring spoon and do two flat scoops per cookie.
 To get the domed shape with the flat bottom, you'll need to use your hands.
-Since the dough is quite soft and sticky right after mixing, I recommend chilling it in the fridge for 30-60 minutes first.

 A bit of an underdone look is normal for these cookies.
 When you take them out of the oven they'll be slightly domed and pale and puffy in the center.
 They'll settle down as they cool.
 Use the first batch as a test — see how they look after resting for 5 minutes.
 If the center still looks underdone, add 30-60 seconds to the bake time for the next batch.

 If you're baking cookies from frozen, you'll need to add 2-3 minutes to the bake time to account for the colder starting temperature.

 The original version of this recipe was written with volume measurements, which are wildly inaccurate.
 I've written more about that in my post about why a kitchen scale is worth it.
 They're inexpensive and will make a huge difference in how your baking projects turn out.

 The tl;dr is that when you scoop a cup of flour, depending on how you scoop it, you could end up with as little as 120 grams of flour or as much as 150 grams of flour!
 That can make a BIG difference in how these cookies spread.
 I use 120 grams as 1 cup of flour.

 If your 1 cup scoops weigh 150 grams, you could end up with 60 grams (half a cup!) more flour than the recipe calls for.
 Your cookies will be thick and chewy instead of thin with crispy edges.
 To reliably get crispy edges and chewy centers, you need to weigh the ingredients.